See the complete review in 102 Top Picks for Homeschool Curriculum.

 Hands-on learning methods are built into lessons as drawing assignments, games (e.g, Bingo, Newcomers Game, Mechanics Tool Kit Game), art projects, experiments, demonstrations, cooking, and organizing student-made cards.
 Frequent discussions are a required element of all lessons.
 Students create a notebook of their work that does double duty by providing a means of documenting what they have learned.
 In addition to creating their notebooks, students also do presentations that demonstrate what they have learned.

-In terms of learning styles, Trail Guide to Learning is best for Perfect Paula and Sociable Sue.
-It is good for Competent Carl if he can work independently.
-It is also good for Wiggly Willy if reading and writing assignments are kept brief and balanced with more active learning.
+Trail Guide to Learning is probably best for students who can complete a good part of their work independently.
+It can work with students who need more interaction if reading and writing assignments are kept brief and balanced with more active learning options.

 The Trail Guide to Learning series is based on a Christian worldview.
 While the core book is not overtly Christian, a number of the recommended reading books definitely are.
 Those who want to incorporate a Christian worldview more intensively should purchase the Light for the Trail Bible Study Supplement CD-ROM for each course.
 Lessons tie directly to the lesson themes of each course with suggestions for prayer and worship time, and weekly memory verses in addition to connections between faith and the topics being studied.